SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 \subsubsection{Adopted descriptors and overall strategy}

-For the meshes in each 3D model of a protein surface, group P5 has first sampled 512 points on the surfaces of the meshes based on the area of the meshes.
+For the meshes in each 3D model of a protein surface, in method P5 we first sampled 512 points on the surfaces of the meshes based on the area of the meshes.
 Because a sampled point might not be an original vertex in the 3D meshes, the original physical and chemical properties are not valid for newly sampled points.
 To generate physical and chemical properties for a sampled point $p$, trilinear interpolation has been performed from the properties of the three vertices forming the face that $p$ is on.
 Then, to re-assign the topological structures for sampled points, each node has been connected with their $k$-Nearest Neighbours based on their original coordinates choosing $k=16$.

-Group P5 adopted a deep learning method by exploiting the availability of protein class labels to optimize the representation of protein surfaces with and without textures.
-In particular, they have designed message-passing graph convolutional neural networks (MPGCNNs) with the Edge Convolution paradigm \cite{wang2019dynamic}.
-A visual description of the pipeline adopted by group P5 is depicted in Figure \ref{fig:P5}.
+In method P5, we adopted a deep learning strategy by exploiting the availability of protein class labels to optimize the representation of protein surfaces with and without textures.
+The chosen strategy is based on the use of graph neural networks (GNNs).
+GNNs are deep learning based methods that, unlike classic NNs, operate on a graph domain rather than on Euclidean domains.
+Remarkable advancements in NNs can be achieved by including in the network hidden layers that perform convolutions.
+In such a case, a neural network will be called convolutional neural network (CNN) or graph neural network (GNNs) in the specific considered case.
+In particular, we designed message-passing graph convolutional neural networks (MPGCNNs) with the Edge Convolution paradigm \cite{wang2019dynamic}.
+A visual description of the pipeline adopted in method P5 is depicted in Figure \ref{fig:P5}.

 \paragraph{Edge convolution} In the framework of Task A, the initial node features are the coordinates of sampled points, while in the setting of Task B, the features are concatenated tuples of coordinates and interpolated physicochemical properties.
 Each protein surface is represented by a $k$-Nearest Neighbours graph generated in the pre-processing step with 512 vertices.
 The module that performs the graph message-passing function is the Edge Convolution (EdgeConv) layer \cite{wang2019dynamic}.
 In the EdgeConv layer, the information of a vertex $i$ after layer $l$ is calculated as $x_i^{l+1}=\max_{j \in N} h(x_i^l, x_j^l)$ where $N$ is the neighbouring vertices of vertex $i$ and